richard-scryber/scryber.core/docs/component_tables.rst

 .. image:: images/documentTablesDatabound.png

-.. note:: Scryber also includes the pdf:DataGrid component that can easily create tables from datasources MUCH faster.
-But the pdf:ForEach and pdf:Choice allow full control where needed.
+.. note:: Scryber also includes the doc:DataGrid component that can easily create tables from datasources MUCH faster.
+But the doc:ForEach and doc:Choice allow full control where needed.